radiantearth/stac-api-spec/fragments/filter/README.md

 ## Conformance Classes

 OAFeat CQL defines several conformance classes that allow implementers to create compositions of functionality that support whatever expressiveness they need.
-Implementers many choose not to incur the cost of implementing functionality they do not need, or may not be able to implement functionality that is not supported by their underlying datastore, e.g., Elasticsearch does not support the spatial predicates required by the Enhanced Spatial Operators conformance class.
+This allows implementers to incrementally support CQL syntax, without needing to implement a huge spec all at once.
+Some implementers choose not to incur the cost of implementing functionality they do not need or may not be able to implement functionality that is not supported by their underlying datastore, e.g., Elasticsearch does not support the spatial predicates required by the Enhanced Spatial Operators conformance class.